 Applicants who intend to seek ordination in the Presbyterian Church (U.S.A.) ordinarily should come under the care of a presbytery prior to entering the Seminary.
 If this is not possible, the applicant will plan to come under care of a presbytery by the conclusion of nine full courses.
 Students from other denominations are advised to sustain appropriate relationships with their governing bodies.

 The Seminary, in conjunction with other Chicago area seminaries, has developed a program whereby students in the M.Div. program may enroll in an approved master degree program in a coordinate discipline such as social work.
 These opportunities for dual competency degrees provide an enriched preparation for ministry and a coordinate field.
-Students who wish to study for the McCormick M.Div. as part of the dual competency program must indicate that desire during the admission process and receive written approval for their proposed programs from the Associate Dean for Advising and Formation within the first year of the M.Div.
+Students who wish to study for the McCormick M.Div. as part of the dual competency program must indicate that desire during the admission process and receive written approval for their proposed programs from the Associate Dean for Student Academics within the first year of the M.Div.

 The Hyde Park Cluster of Theological Schools cooperates in some aspects of the dual competency program as they pertain to the School of Social Service Administration of the University of Chicago.
 McCormick M.Div. students may propose dual competency programs in other schools in the Chicago area such as The Loyola School of Social Work, The Graduate School of Library and Information Science at Dominican University or in areas other than those in which the Seminary presently maintains regular relations.
-All dual competency degree programs must be approved by the Associate Dean for Advising and Formation before making application to the coordinate masters degree program.
+All dual competency degree programs must be approved by the Associate Dean for Student Academics before making application to the coordinate masters degree program.

 The dual competency program may take one of several configurations, such as two years at McCormick, followed by two years of work in a coordinate field, or one year at McCormick, two years in the coordinate field, and a final year at McCormick.
-Each student’s program is individually designed in consultation with the Associate Dean for Advising and Formation and her or his faculty advisor.
+Each student’s program is individually designed in consultation with the Associate Dean for Student Academics and her or his faculty advisor.
 Ordinarily, up to nine units of study may be transferred from the coordinate program toward the Master of Divinity degree.

 Students in the dual competency program will be expected to complete a field studies placement in conjunction with M-404/405 as part of the M.Div. program.
 Students must register for the noncredit bearing Dual Competency Seminar during the two years of study in the coordinate field.
 This seminar will be a joint offering of the Hyde Park Cluster of Seminaries.